naminhcs/naminhcs.github.io/_posts/2021-05-27-HCMUS-CTF-WriteUp.md

 ### Mixed-VM

 Open file in IDA.
-Main function look like
+Main function looks like

 ```cpp
 __int64 __fastcall main(int a1, char **a2, char **a3)